 - 1. The edition of the USBC under which the permit is issued. - 2.
 The group classification and occupancy in accordance with the provisions of Chapter 3. - 3.
 The type of construction as defined in Chapter 6. - 4.
-If an automatic sprinkler system is provided and whether or not such system was required. - Any special stipulations and conditions of the building permit and if any modifications were issued under the permit, there shall be a notation on the certificate that modifications were issued. - 116.3 Suspension or revocation of certificate.
-A certificate of occupancy may be revoked or suspended whenever the building official discovers that such certificate was issued in error or on the basis of incorrect information, or where there are repeated violations of the USBC.
-The revocation or suspension shall be in writing.
+If an automatic sprinkler system is provided and whether or not such system was required. - 5.
+Any special stipulations and conditions of the building permit and if any modifications were issued under the permit, there shall be a notation on the certificate that modifications were issued. - 116.3 Suspension or revocation of certificate.
+A certificate of occupancy may be revoked or suspended whenever the building official discovers that such certificate was issued in error or on the basis of incorrect information, where there are repeated violations of the USBC after the certificate has been issued or when requested by the code official under Section 105.7 of the Virginia Maintenance Code.
+The revocation or suspension shall be in writing and shall state the necessary corrections or conditions for the certificate to be reissued or reinstated in accordance with Section 116.3.1. - 116.3.1 Reissuance of reinstatement of certificate of occupancy.
+When a certificate of occupancy has been revoked or suspended, it shall be reissued or reinstated upon correction of the specific condition or conditions cited as the cause of the revocation or suspension and the revocation or suspension of a certificate of occupancy shall not be used as justification for requiring a building or structure to be subject to a later edition of the code than that under which such building or structure was initially constructed.